 - Wörther Straße 27, Prenzlauer Berg, Mon-Fri 11-20, Sat 11-19

 Roman and Laurel Kratochvila have been running Shakespeare and Sons on Warschauer Straße since 2011.
 Half café, half international bookshop, its dual identity means this go-to spot for English readers, curious browsers, eaters and typers can’t fully open during lockdown.
 The generously schmeared bagels, however, are still available for takeaway, along with gems from its French-language selection and translated Eastern European classics.

-This chaotic haven is both a shop and a cult, with British expat and known Berlin personality Sophie Raphaeline as figurehead.
+This chaotic haven is both a shop and a cult, set up by dearly missed British expat and known Berlin personality Sophie Raphaeline.
 In addition to a plethora of secondhand books – any of which can be brought back for a refund, minus €1.50 – they host concerts, readings, quiz nights and gluttonous €5.50 suppers in non-lockdown times.

 Formerly in Neukölln, The Curious Fox has now moved to a new location in Kreuzberg.
 The Curious Fox established itself as a local institution, renowned for its cosy quiz nights and “if you can spell it, we can order it!” philosophy, meaning Berlin is very pleased to welcome it back in its new form.
 Go for the tiny shop’s lovingly curated kiddie corner, LGBTQ+ interest section and books by Berlin-based authors, or strike up a chat with friendly Irish owners (and one-time Another Country acolytes) Dave Gordon and Orla Baumgarten.